 Unum ID is the sharified identity™ network.
 Our tech allows companies to securely access and share verified identity data, with full user consent.
-Our core products are:
+You can use Unum ID to enable:

-- Verify with X™: A marketplace for verified identity data, enabling instant onboarding and more.
+- Sharified Identity: A marketplace for verified identity data, enabling instant onboarding and more.
 Data recipients pay data providers for access.
+(This is Unum ID across multiple companies.)

 These docs provide detailed, technical information about how to deploy and use Unum ID tech.
 We recommend starting starting with the Introduction sections, but feel free to dive into the Components sections for code level details.